 Generally speaking, all the big brands attend Mobile World Congress (MWC) in one way or another.
 The exception is Apple, although the trends outlined at MWC very much include the iPhone.

-With 2019 just around the corner, we're looking forwards to Mobile World Congress 2019 and all the launches it will bring.
+Here's what to expect from Mobile World Congress 2019 and all the launches it will bring.

 What is Mobile World Congress?

-Mobile World Congress is an annual trade show run by the GSMA (it's for trade rather than members of the public).
+Mobile World Congress is an annual trade show run by the GSMA.
 The location theoretically moves around Europe, but for many years it has been held in Barcelona, Spain.

-It is the launch platform for many of the year's big smartphones, but it has also given us a range of tablets, smartwatches and other connected devices in recent years - even reaching over to 2-in-1s and tablets.
+It is the launch platform for many of the year's big smartphones, but it has also given us a range of tablets, smartwatches and other connected devices in recent years.

-Outside of the consumer sphere, it also draws in many of the industry heavyweights to talk about the future of mobile, like 5G, mobile chips, VR and other associated technologies.
+Outside of the consumer sphere, it also draws in many of the industry heavyweights to talk about the future of mobile, like 5G, mobile hardware, VR and other associated technologies.